near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 - Access to multiple accounts allow dApps more freedom to improve UX as users can seamlessly switch between accounts.
 - Aligns with WalletConnect via the [Bridge Wallet Standard](#TODO).

-### Store FunctionCall access keys in dApp vs. wallet
+### Store key pairs of FunctionCall access keys in dApp vs. wallet

 NEAR's unique concept of `FunctionCall` access keys makes it possible for dApps to execute transactions without having to prompt the user each time.
 This limited access means they can be shared with relatively low risk, provided gas allowance and method names are appropriately defined.